-REGISTRATIONS FOR THE 2018 METRO LEAGUE WILL OPEN IN APRIL.
+REGISTRATIONS FOR THE 2018 METRO LEAGUE ARE NOW OPEN: REGISTER HERE

 The Melbourne Metro Senior League’s fastpitch softball competition at Fawkner Park South Yarra commences on the first Sunday of May annually.
 The Metro Junior League commences on the third Sunday of May annually (subject to number of juniors)